Self-disclosure: Gender

-Whether or not one sex shares more readily is a heated debate in social psychology, but sex-role identities play a large part in the amount one chooses to reveal to another.
+Whether or not a particular sex shares more readily is a heated debate in social psychology, but sex-role identities play a large part in the amount one chooses to reveal to another.
 Androgynous people disclose more intimately across contexts than do notably masculine and feminine people.

 Research findings on gender differences in self-disclosure are mixed.
 Women self-disclose to enhance a relationship, while men self-disclose relative to their control and vulnerabilities.
 Men initially disclose more in heterosexual relationships.
 Women tend to put more emphasis on intimate communication with same-sex friends than men do.

 In relationships, there are still other factors that contribute to the likelihood of disclosure.
 While people with high self-esteem tend to reveal themselves more, the reverse is also true, where self-esteem is enhanced by a partner's disclosures.
 In men, self-disclosure and the level of disclosure they perceive from their wives is positively correlated with their self-esteem.
 For both genders, the state of a relationship and the feelings associated with it are major contributors to how much each spouse reveals themselves.
 Husbands and wives in a relationship marked with satisfaction, love, and commitment rate their own levels of disclosure highly as well as their perceptions of their spouses' disclosures.